 Provide the engine-generator manufacturer's standard weather-protective, non-walk-in outdoor enclosure for most projects.
-When recommended by the results of the sound study or when the engine-generator is adjacent to an occupied building, provide an appropriately rated walk-in, sound-attenuating enclosure.
+When recommended by the results of the sound study or when the engine-generator is adjacent to an occupied building, provide an appropriately rated sound-attenuating enclosure.

 - Provide a floor unless the enclosure will be fastened down to a level concrete pad.
-Enclosures that are open on the bottom to air or grating are not acceptable. - Provide clearance above the radiator cap to permit viewing down into the radiator without using a mirror, and to permit adding coolant without using a pump. - Provide access and clearance around the engine and generator for routine maintenance. - When providing a walk-in enclosure, provide manually-switched, cold weather starting fluorescent lighting and at least two duplex receptacles.
+Enclosures that are open on the bottom to air or grating are not acceptable. - Provide clearance above the radiator cap to permit viewing down into the radiator without using a mirror, and to permit adding coolant without using a pump. - Provide access and clearance around the engine and generator for routine maintenance. - Provide manually-switched, cold weather starting fluorescent lighting and at least two duplex receptacles in enclosures of engine-generators over 300 kW.

-The engine-generator, automatic transfer switches, load bank, accessories and supporting systems shall be shall be installed, adjusted and tested in accordance with Specification 16231 and the other Division 15 and 16 specifications.
+The engine-generator, automatic transfer switches, load bank, accessories and supporting systems shall be shall be installed, adjusted and tested in accordance with Specification 263000 and the other Division 23 and 26 specifications.